-A few days later a delegation of five or six Indians called at the city police station in Marysville and asked to be taken to the "paper man" who had printed the news of Waukeetaw's death.
+A few days later a delegation of five or six indians called at the city police station in Marysville and asked to be taken to the "paper man" who had printed the news of Waukeetaw's death.
 The police took them to the office of the Democrat.
-The editor, John R. Ridge, who himself was a Cherokee Indian, had a long talk with the delegation "in broken English and broken Digger."
+The editor, John R. Ridge, who himself was a Cherokee indian, had a long talk with the delegation in broken English and broken Digger.
 The Yubas of Sutter county had heard of the death of Waukeetaw and had resolved to avenge his death.
 They had assembled, "painted up", secured arms, and made ready to go to Empire Ranch.
-But they wanted more details of the killing and had sent this delegation to try to verify the report because there was yet some doubt in their minds.
+But they wanted more details of the killing and had sent this delegation to try to verify the report.

-Ridge told them how he had first published the notice of the death on the strength of the rumor which he had heard, and also how he had received the letter supposed to be from Waukeetaw declaring that he was not dead.
+Ridge told them how he had first published the motice of the death on the strength of the rumor which he had heard, and also how he had received the letter supposed to be from Waukeetaw declaring that he was not dead.
 But he further assured them that he could not be certain that the letter was genuine.
-The Indians held a council and decided to send two runners to Empire Ranch to learn the truth of the matter.
+The indians held a coun cil and decided to send two runners to Empire Ranch to learn the truth of the matter.
 So Ridge wrote them a letter addressed to Mooney, or any other white man at the Ranch, explaining their mission and requesting good treatment for them.

-Ridge wrote in the news item describing the visit by the delegation "The Diggers look savage and say that if it be true that Wau-kee-taw is killed, they will avenge his death".
-10
+Ridge wrote in the news item describing the visit by the delegation "The Diggers look savage and say that if it be true that Waukeetaw is killed, they will avenge his death."

-Two days later the runners were back in Marysville with the best evidence they could possibly have found; they brought Waukeetaw.
+Two days later the runners were back in Marysville with the best evidence they could possibly have found; they b rought Waukeetaw.
 He called on Ridge presenting the following letter:

 "Empire Ranch, Jan.
-24, '1861
+24, 1861

-Sir--The bearer of this is the renowned Indian Chief, Waukeetaw, whose death has been lately reported.
-He visits you for the purpose of refuting the late report; he is a good Indian and drinks no whiskey.
+Sir-the bearer of this is a renowned Indian Chief, Waukeetaw, whose death has been lately reported.
+He visits you for the purpose of refuting the late report; he is a good indian and drinks no whiskey.
 The scarcity of beef is the only thing from which we feared he would die.
-Any favors extended to him will be duly appreciated by Yours respectfully, Thos.
+Any favors extended to him will be duly appreciated by

+Yours respectfully Thos.
 Mooney."

-After printing this letter from Mooney Ridge added "Waukeetaw was warmly received by his Digger subjects in this city who were awaiting the news by the runners whom they had sent to inquire as to his death.
+After printing this letter from Mooney Ridge added 'Waukeetaw was warmly received by his Digger subjects in this city who were awaiting the news by the runners whom they had sent to inquire as to his death.
 They were much delighted to behold their beloved sovereign whom they had mourned as dead.
-The intimation given out in Mooney's letter in regard to beef we trust, will be duly noted by the friends of the distinguished Chief."